-Measuring Success - City -Wide Conferences Performance Measurements 2014 Actuals 2015 Projections 2016 Forecast 1.
-How much did we do? of City-Wide Conferences 23 27 23 2.
-How well did we do it?
-Delegate Days 97,827 96,047 98,578 Story behind the data The mandate of convention and conference centres is to generate economic impact to their destination.
+medsuring Success - City -Wide Conferences

+Performance Measurements 2014 Actuals 2015 Projections 2016 Forecast

+1. How much did we do ?

+of City-Wide Conferences 23 27 23

+2. How well did we do it ?

+Delegate Days 97,827 96,047 98,578

+Story behind the data The mandate of convention and conference centres is to generate economic impact to their destination.
 That economic impact is created by conference delegates staying in the city overnight at hotels, eating in local restaurants and shopping downtown while they are in the city.
 The measure of this activity is the delegate day.
 Delegate day numbers are the numbers of delegates multiplied by the number of nights that they stay in the city.

-Where do we want to go We will continue to emphasize increased delegate attendance tion which will result in 3.
-Is anyone better off?
-Economic Impact - increase econferences and delegates. onomic impact for the City of Victoria from \$44 million in ı 2014 with more The average conference size is 552 and each non-resident delegate spends an average of \$450 per day.
+Where do we want to go We will continue to emphasize increased delegate attendance tion which will result in

+3. Is anyone better off?

+Economic Impact - increase ec conferences and delegates. onomic impact for the City of Victoria from \$44 million in 1 2014 with more

+Story behind the data The average conference size is 552 and each non-resident delegate spends an average of \$450 per day.
 This economic impact captures the spend related to hotel stays, restaurants, and retail as well as the "production spend" which is the money spent by the event planner through the event on behalf of the delegate (food and beverage, décor and AV).
-A study was conducted in 2005 by Synovate which sample spending over a one year period for delegates at the VCC.
+A study was conducted in 2005 by Synovate which sampled spending over a one year period for delegates at the VCC.
 The spend identified through that work was \$450 per delegate per day.
 This number is used as the multiplier (with the number of delegate days) to determine the overall economic impact of the centre on an annual basis.

-Where do we want to go To continue working collaboratively with our industry colleagues and the Victoria Conference Optimization Network and develop strategic sales & marketing initiatives to bring more conference business to Victoria.
-Victoria Conference Optimization Network (VCON) has committed to: • Continue to collaborate and leverage synergies within sales and marketing activities between the hotels, TVIC and VCC to increase hotel room nights to the destination through increased conference and meeting business. • A focus on performance measures and return on investment are key elements of the VCON initiative moving forward.
+- e overall economic impa